Hulk (video game): Plot

 Bruce Banner is a genetic scientist who specializes in studying the effects of gamma radiation on damaged tissue.
 After continually struggling with fits of anxiety, embarrassment, and rage, a freak lab accident results in Banner transforming into a powerful beast known as the Hulk whenever he is agitated.
 Years later in San Francisco, Banner receives an offer of a cure from his old mentor Professor Geoffrey Crawford, who is suffering from a neurodegenerative disease that has left him unable to walk.
 Crawford has invented a device for siphoning and storing gamma energy named the Gamma Orb, and he guides Banner via earpiece to his laboratory in the midst of a military raid led by John Ryker, who desires the Orb.
 However, Crawford betrays Banner by capturing a fraction of the Hulk's power and using it to mutate himself into the Hulk-like creature Ravage, alleviating his frailness.
 Banner transforms into the Hulk and pursues Ravage through the city while fighting off Ryker's forces, but loses him in the sewer system.
 The Hulk is ambushed by the energy vampire Half-Life, who reveals that Ravage has taken the Orb to Alcatraz.
 Upon his defeat to the Hulk, Half-Life boasts that if the Hulk is detected in Alcatraz, a hostage will be killed.

 Banner infiltrates Alcatraz, where the Leader is building an army of gamma-powered soldiers using Ravage's Orb.
 Banner deactivates the facility's gamma detection system, allowing him to transform without endangering the hostage, who he discovers is Betty Ross.
 The Hulk fights through Alcatraz and defeats the Leader's brother Madman, who had placed Ross in an irradiation chamber for her lack of cooperation in the Leader's plan.
-Ross instructs the Hulk to take her to the military's subterranean Gamma Base to treat her radiation exposure.
-The Hulk takes Ross to the base, but is incapacitated by a force field.
+Following Ross's instruction, the Hulk takes her to the military's subterranean Gamma Base to treat her radiation exposure, but is incapacitated by a force field.
 Banner is injected with gamma-suppressing sedatives and strapped to an operating table, where Ryker plans on dissecting him.
 Ross frees Banner, who formulates an antidote while disguised as a soldier.
 The Hulk fights the military while trying to find and destroy the force field generator.
 He confronts and defeats a gamma-powered soldier named Flux, throwing him into the generator to destroy it.